cockroachdb/docs/v19.1/cluster-topology-patterns.md

 - `Load Balancer`s are software-based load balancers that direct traffic to each of the regions' nodes at random.
 - Leaseholders are denoted by a dashed line.
 - 6 Nodes are spread across 3 regions (`us-west`, `us-central`, `us-east`) within a country (`us`).
 - Every region has 2 nodes across 2 datacenters (e.g., `us-west-a`, `us-west-b`).
-Note that most cloud providers only have 2 datacenters per region.
+Note that most cloud providers have 3 availability zones (i.e., datacenters) per region.
 Each node is started with the `--locality` flag to identify which region it is in:

     ~~~
     --locality=region=us-west,datacenter=us-west-a